|1||Over 30k happy dogs treated to more than 170k pounds of biscuits worth over $500k in sales to date.|

 Since forming the LLC, Griveas has used his flair for networking and talent for marketing/sales to forge several vital partner relationships that have kept the business moving forward.
 They now have a team of advisors and mentors from multiple disciplines, including Ron Smith, the successful pet supply industry icon and owner of LADS Pet Supplies, and Steve Trubiano, current Vice President of Finance for iHeart Radio.
 The foundation of such partnerships has laid the groundwork for fetch! to expand from regional to national markets and beyond.

 As a startup, Lovern produced and packaged all fetch! products in her cramped suburban Buffalo, NY kitchen.
 The challenges she faced were many, including taste testing the perfect balance of all-natural ingredients, ensuring the shelf-life of her products, and making sure to hand tape a business card on the packing of every bone and treat.
-Today, Lovern creates her successful fetch! line of dog treats in her own commercial bakery complete with industrial ovens, a dehydration system, professional branding, inventory control, recurring sales from multiple sales channels, and a popular retail space attached.
+Today, Lovern creates her successful fetch! line of dog treats in her commercial bakery complete with industrial ovens, a dehydration system, professional branding, inventory control, recurring sales from multiple sales channels, and a popular retail space attached.

 Since forming the partnership in 2015, fetch! has experienced steady growth in revenue, customer acquisition, and retail brand partners, thanks in part to the increase in awareness generated by organic social media posts, digital ads, events, distribution deals, and word of mouth.
-After building a new website in November of 2019, the company saw an immediate increase in conversions and repeat sales, and is on track in 2020 to surpass all previous online sales totals combined.
+After building a new website in November of 2019, the company saw an immediate increase in conversions and repeat sales and is on track in 2020 to surpass all previous online sales totals combined.
 Sales forecasts suggest that with the right digital strategy, fetch! can dramatically increase online sales, improve brand support, and lower the cost to acquire new customers.

-It has long been said that the pet industry is "recession-proof."
+Many theorize that the pet industry is "recession-proof."
 There might be no better way to test that theory than by inserting a global pandemic into your sales plan.
 While second-quarter numbers showed a drop in B2C and B2B sales due to the various travel restrictions, quarantines, and cancelations in place across the country, both order size and frequency have increased on Chewy, Amazon, and FetchMeATreat.com, with current online sales already exceeding those in 2019.

-According to American Pet Products Association (APPA), in 2019, 63-million U.S. households claimed ownership of at least one of the 89-million dogs in the United States.
+According to the American Pet Products Association (APPA), in 2019, 63-million U.S. households claimed ownership of at least one of the 89-million dogs in the United States.
 Based on our Company analytics, our ideal customer is a middle-class female between the ages of 25 to 64.
 Those demographics equal approximately 86.1 million Americans, of which about 49.9 million own at least one dog.
 Sales numbers prove that, on average, pet owners spend $76 annually on treats.
 Assuming that data is correct, the majority fetch! demographic spends around $3.7B annually on just treats.
 The typical customer on FetchMeATreat.com spends $42.27 per visit.

 fetch!
 Dog Treats has financial statements ending December 31 2019.
 Our cash in hand is $4,500, as of July 2020.
 Over the three months prior, revenues averaged $5,848/month, cost of goods sold has averaged $869/month, and operational expenses have averaged $3,691/month.